October 2017 – September 2022 (granted 1 year extension because of Covid-19)

 - To learn from these results in developing cities to enrich the dominant conceptualization of energy transition, which appears insufficient or too simplistic to integrate the diversity of situations observed.
 We propose to develop an approach to change that is less hierarchical and linear, to mirror the multipolarity of places that impulse change and the plurality of change trajectories.

 The team studies on seven fieldworks in Africa and Asia, including the Western Cape Province in South Africa.
+However, because of the Covid-19 pandemic, to date the project missions in South Africa have not taken place yet.

 - National foundation of political science (FNSP)